jdebloat/jshrink/experiment_resources/project_selection_notes/README.txt

 With the info in "../project_status.csv", I removed projects from "../work_list.dat" which timed-out or exited with a known issue (all exits that were not timeouts are known).
-The old "../work_list.dat" was copied to "../work_list.dat_full" for preservation purposed.
+The old "../work_list.dat" was copied to "work_list.dat_full" for preservation purposed.